 Gum disease is the most common dental problem.
-Left untreated, gum disease can cause you to lose teeth, and it increases risk factors for other illnesses, including:
+If left untreated, it can cause you to lose your teeth.
+It also increases risk factors for other illnesses, such as:

 How Do You Know If You Have Gum Disease?

 Gum disease is an infection of the gums, periodontal ligaments, and the jawbone.
 It happens when a buildup of calculus (tartar) breaks the healthy attachment between the teeth and gums.
-Pockets form, bacteria collects in those pockets, and that’s the infection forms.
-When you first start to develop gum disease there will be some inflammation and bleeding of the gums, and maybe a bad taste in your mouth, this stage is called gingivitis.
-It’s typically painless, but it’s the first step toward a serious infection, and it’s the only stage of gum disease that is reversible.
+Bacteria starts collecting in pockets, which causes the infection.
+When you first start to develop gum disease there will be some inflammation and bleeding of the gums, and maybe a bad taste in your mouth.
+This stage is called gingivitis.
+It’s typically painless, but it’s the first step towards a serious infection, and it’s the only stage of gum disease that is reversible.